 Hepatitis C

-Cause: Hepatitis C virus, which has 6 genotypes.
+Cause: Hepatitis C virus (HCV), which has 6 genotypes.

-Illness and treatment: Most acute infections are asymptomatic but about 20% of cases have abrupt onset with fever, abdominal pain, and jaundice.
-Chronic infection is typically asymptomatic until complications such as liver damage or cancer develop after decades.
-Effective HCV medications with minimum side effects are currently available (i.e., direct-acting antivirals).
+Illness and treatment: Most acute infections are asymptomatic but about 20-30% of cases have abrupt onset with fever, abdominal pain, and jaundice.
+Chronic infections are typically asymptomatic or mildly symptomatic (with non-specific symptoms like fatigue) until complications such as liver damage or liver cancer develop after several decades.
+Effective all-oral HCV medications with minimal side effects are currently available (i.e., direct-acting antivirals) These medications, typically prescribed for 8-12 weeks, cure HCV infection in almost everyone living with the virus.
+Hepatitis C treatment is not currently approved for use during pregnancy, but it is safe for pregnant parents to begin treatment after giving birth and finishing breastfeeding.
+Children can begin treatment starting at three years of age.

-Additional risks: Chronic infection follows acute infection in 75-85% of cases and is more likely among males, those infected after 25 years of age, or the immunosuppressed including HIV co-infection.
+Developing chronic infection: Chronic infection develops in 75-85% of people with acute infection and is more likely among males, those infected after 25 years of age, and those immunosuppressed including people living with HIV.

-Recent Washington trends: Among people living in Washington, an average of 107 new acute hepatitis C infections were reported annually from 2017 through 2021, and the number of reported acute infections increased each year except 2019.
-During 2021, there were 1.6 acute infections reported per 100,000 persons, representing a 60% increase from the 1.0 infections per 100,000 in 2017.
-An average of 6,341 new chronic hepatitis C infections were reported annually to DOH from 2017 through 2021.
+Recent Washington trends: Among people living in Washington, an average of 113 new acute hepatitis C cases were reported annually from 2018 through 2022, and the number of reported acute cases increased each year except in 2019 and 2022.

 Purpose of Reporting and Surveillance